Palmerston-Little Italy

 608 College Street

-The Pylon Theatre opened in 1939, and was owned and operated by Ray Lewis.
+What was originally known as the Pylon Theatre opened in 1939, and was owned and operated by Ray Lewis.
 Lewis was an unusual theatre operator at the time as she was a woman.
 Born Rae Levinsky, she became the editor of the 'Canadian Moving Picture Digest', and planned to build a venue that provided the pinnacle of entertainment.
 When it opened, the Pylon boasted a roller-skating rink, dance hall, and 749 seat theatre.
 The building was designed by Bernard Schwartz, and is a prime example of late Art Deco style.
 The yellow brick facade with rounded corners, raised brick detail and curved marquee with signage help the building stand out on the street.
 This landmark cinema has screened Hollywood movies, indie films, hosted film festivals and other niche fare over its long history, and was added to the Inventory of Heritage Properties in 2005.
 The theatre was a filming location for the 2013 feature 'What If'.

-5. Palmerston Gates
+- Palmerston Gates

 College Street West and Bloor Street West at Palmerston Boulevard